cloudmesh-community/book/books/cloud/overview.md

   which is a version of Map/Reduce that could perform even faster then Spark.

-: :o: In fact we have here two sections that need to be delineated a bit batter which we hope we can do with your help.
+: :o2: In fact we have here two sections that need to be delineated a bit batter which we hope we can do with your help.

 **Container**